ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

 ![](./docs/images/mq-es-demo.png)

-* The store simulator injects directly sell events to Kafka to the `items` topic
+* The store simulator injects directly sell or restock events to Kafka to the `items` topic
 * The store simulator can also generate messages to IBM MQ using JMS API or to RabbitMQ using AMQP protocol
 * When messages are sourced to Queues, then a Kafka Source Connector is used to propagate message to `items` topics.
 * The Item-aggregator component computes items inventory cross stores, so aggregate at the item_ID level.